 Content Strategy

 Similar to pre-recorded and crafted marketing videos, live video needs to be worked into your content strategy.
 First, ask yourself, how would this live video reflect our current content and communications strategy?
 You may wish to live stream an event hosted by a panel of experts on a chosen topic.
-Be sure that the topic aligns with your audiences’ interests and speaks in your brand’s tone-of-voice.
+Be sure that the topic aligns with your audience’s interests and speaks in your brand’s tone of voice.
 Consider viewer interaction during the event and live stream to enhance audience connection and engagement.
 Dream Engine has helped businesses in Melbourne film their events for over 15 years.
 Read here to learn our tips on getting event filming right.

 Where To Stream Your Live Video